Where do we get our seeds?

 *As our experiences with seed providers grows, this list will continue to grow.
 These are sources that we use regularly and have continued success with.

-5. The Plant Good Seed Co.
+The Plant Good Seed Co.
 This is a great source for organic seeds, especially here in the Southwest/ West.
 They also have a variety of dye seeds.
-They also offer bulk options.
+They even offer bulk options.

 Please note that we will always encourage that you look for local seeds first.
 This could be your local seed library (check your city, they are popping up all over the country), local farmers markets, etc. These seeds will be much more adapted to your current climate and have a higher success rate.
 (Ever notice how the seeds you get at a big box store are hit or miss?
 That has more to do with the fact that they weren’t acclimated to your climate.)
 Specialty seeds you will most likely need to get wherever you can.